 See this year's units.

 All students will be eligible to attend two optional weekend seminars.
-The first will be held on 18th and 19th November 2017 and the second at the end of the programme on 17th and 18th March 2018 (dates are currently provisional).
-The weekend seminars will be held at King’s College London.
+The first will be held around on 16th/17th November 2019 and the second on 14th/15th March 2020.
+The weekend seminars will be held in Central London.
 The seminars are not compulsory but are very beneficial and provide an excellent opportunity to meet fellow students, the programme director and programme authors.
 The weekend seminars will be audio and video recorded in full and will be accessible to students via the programme website after the event, allowing all students to benefit from the seminars.

 See the course faculty.